gw31415/amabot/libamabot/README.md

 var handlers_db []handlers
 ```

-All database of handlers.
-Add handlers here.
+The database of all registered handlers.
+Making any handlers, add here them.